-- Email it to someone you know that it would be useful to.
+- Email it to someone you know.
+Someone it would be useful to.
 If you’ve written about a problem that many of your customers have faced, you may want to email it to those customers, particularly if it’s a recurring problem.

 - Find someone else in your industry who’s not in competition with your business, and email it to them as something that might be of interest for them to share with their customers.
 An electrician might have HVAC friends whose customers would benefit, for example.

 - You can share it on social media: Facebook, LinkedIn Twitter, for example.
 Facebook groups are another possibility.
-Aim for high relevancy.
-In other words, share it in contexts where it’s likely to be really useful to most of the people there.
+Aim for high relevance.
+In other words, share it in a place where it’s likely to be useful to most of the people there.

-- If you know of an influencer in your industry, and particularly if you linked to their website in your content, consider contacting them to let them know.
+- If you know of an influencer in your industry, and particularly if you linked to their website in your content, consider sending them a link.
+Invite them to review and comment on your article.
 Sometimes they will share it with their audience, even without you asking.
 And it’s best not to ask.
 Instead, just let them know that you mentioned them in the article and you’d like to get their feedback on it.

 There are lots of other approaches you can try, but these are some basics to get you started.

 Purchasing a high-dollar service or product is risky.
-Customers sense that risk and are looking for ways to know that they’re making the right choice before they buy.
-They want to know they can trust you before the buy from you.
+Customers recognize the risk that’s involved, and they look for ways to know that they’re making the right choice before they buy.
+They want to know they can trust you before they buy from you.

 The piece of content that you wrote is a good first step.
 If they read that, then they’ll begin to know you and trust you more.